Eurasian wolf in Poland - livestock-predator coexistence

 Killing of sheep (Ovis aries) by wolves (Canis lupus) in Protected and Nonprotected Areas in public grazing allotments in Blaine County, Idaho

 7 years of research on sheep herds in Idaho proved that livestock losses were 3-5 times larger in the areas where there was no protection against predators (only shooting them), than where non-lethal methods were used.
 Sheep grazed in large bands counting more then 2000 per band, within the confirmed wolf management zone.
-Those on the Protected Area were herded by shepherders in company of herding dogs by day, and guarded by shepherders in company of livestock guardian dogs (LGD) by night.
+Those on the Protected Area were herded by shepherders in company of herding dogs by day, and guarded by shepherders in company of livestock-guarding dogs (LGD) by night.
 Non-lethal deterrents were implemented: fladry (Phase 1: 2008–2010), monitoring (Phase 2: 2011–2014).
 However, the problem is that most livestock killed by wolves in the northern Rocky Mountains of the United States are part of large, open-range grazing operations covering 4,000–40,000 ha or more.
 The question then becomes not just whether non-lethal deterrents can work but whether they are feasible in large landscapes.

 Knowledge about wildlife is very important and useful but only when it’s appropriately understood in theory, introduced by understandable education process and respectively applied into practice.
 The wolf species - an apex predator - is a natural element of the ecosystem, where the human settled in some time ago.
 Officials have only allowed wolves to be deliberately released in a single case: in Yellowstone National Park in the United States.
 In Europe, wolves are spreading out on their own - Boitani concludes - We were able to demonstrate this using genetic analyses.
 Conditions in Europe are good for wolves.